 - In 2000, Stealth Engineering & Technologies officially became part of Stealth Medical Technologies servicing the orthopedic industry with titanium components.

-- After five years, Stealth Medical Technologies became Orchid Orthopedics Solutions where Mr. Miller now serves as Chief Executive Officer.
+- After five years, Stealth Medical Technologies became Orchid Orthopedics Solutions where Mr. Miller served as Chief Executive Officer.
 The company employs over 1,000 people in various plants around the world.

 - Mr. Miller acquired Trick Titanium in 2008, combined with Stealth Engineering & Technologies and the rest, as they say, is history.